 Ob/Gyn Residency: How to Apply

-- Completed application
+- Complete application

-- Medical school dean's letter
+- Medical school Dean’s Letter

 - Medical school transcript

 - USMLE Step 1 or COMLEX-USA level 1 score

 - USMLE Step 2 or COMLEX-USA level 2 score

 - Two letters of recommendation (from faculty of your choice; a chair’s letter is accepted but not required)

 Will you require a Standardized Letter of Evaluation (SLOE)?